-

 Optional Extras

-Private Rooms – These can be reserved in advance in some of the mountain huts if available at a supplement of £20pp/night
+Private Rooms – These can be reserved in advance in some mountain huts, if available, at a supplement of £20pp/night.
+Booking early is recommended.

 Travel